bartprokop/gpg-keys/signatures/README.md

 ### Back-up of the master signing key

-Ideally we create backup of private master key:
+We should create backup of private master key (and keep it offline):

 ```
 $ gpg --armour --export-options export-backup --export-secret-keys 4CC5B7436206D43D89BC8A22CE4B83F76925A7FA | \